-Hello friends, this article is an important notes for those who are preparing for AZ 900 Certification.
-Recently, I cleared AZ 900 exam and to prepare that I created some notes which I am sharing via this article.
+Hello friends, this article is an important note for those who are preparing for AZ 900 Certification.
+Recently, I cleared AZ 900 exam and to prepare for that I created some notes which I am sharing via this article.

 What is AZ 900?